We keep talking about low libido, but what does that even mean? What does it look like? Is there a definition that can clear things up? Yes, and no.

 But where do you even start?

 That’s why I created the Libido Assessment, to help you take the first step towards getting your libido back.
-This quick (and FREE) 4 minute quiz will tell you how your low libido may be affecting your life and what you can do about it today.
+This free quiz will tell you how your low libido may be affecting your life and what you can do about it today.

-All it takes is 4 minutes of your life to start your journey towards a better sex life.
+All it takes is just a few minutes of your life to start your journey towards a better sex life.

 Low libido can differ from person to person, and even within the same person over time.